nsrr/mesa-documentation/pages/polysomnography-introduction.md

 ## History / changelog

 *October 2020*
 - EDF replaced for subject 0718.
-The original file had certain signals that cut-off partway into the recording.
+The original file had signals that cut-off partway into the recording.

 *June 2018*
 - EDF and XML files reexported for subjects 1013 and 2934.
 The original files were missing event and staging annotations.